Oak Creek Canyon: 2014 Slide Fire

 On May 20, 2014, at around 4 PM, a wildfire was reported just north of Slide Rock State Park.
 The fire was 100% contained on June 4, 2014, with 21,227 acres burned.
 Total personnel included over 1,230 firefighters, 50 crews, 29 engines, and 9 helicopters.

 After the fire, the Sedona Fire District installed nine outdoor warning sirens throughout the canyon.
 They are used for situations including wildfires, flash flooding, severe weather, and other emergencies.
 The siren system is tested yearly, in the summer months.

+Education

+The Oak Creek Canyon census-designated place is within the Flagstaff Unified School District.
+The zoned secondary schools are Mount Elden Middle School and Flagstaff High School.